• Art magazine

 From December 2022 to June 2023, the MMK Frankfurt a retrospective of the artist .

-Rosemarie Trockel: Enigma of the art world
+Rosemarie Trockel: Enigma of the Art World

 This video is integrated in the extended Privacy mode of YouTube, which blocks the setting of YouTube cookies until a active click on playback is made.
 By clicking on the reproduction button, you grant your consent in the fact that YouTube sets cookies on the end device you use, which can also serve an analysis of usage behavior for market research and marketing purposes.
 You can find more information about the cookie use by YouTube in the Google cookie policy at https://policies.google.com/technologies/types?hl=de.

-Where can you admire Rosemarie Trockel's works?
+Where can one admire Rosemarie Trockel's works?

 Buy works by Rosemarie Trockel

-But not all prices move in the seven-digit range: most of Trockel's works cost $ 1,000 to $ 5,000.
+However, not all prices are in the seven-figure range: most of Trockel's works cost between 1,000 and 5,000 US dollars.

 Owner and Managing Director of Kunstplaza.
 Publisher, editor and passionate blogger in the field of art, design and creativity since 2011.